-Q : I am an Australian citizen who has lived out of the country completely for the last five years, living in Canada and the US.
+Q : I am an Australian citizen who has lived outside the country completely for the last five years, in Canada and the US.
 I have been filing tax returns in my country of residence but have not filed a tax return in Australia since I left.
 I am now returning to Australia at the end of the year and plan to live and work there for a while.
 What do I do about declaring worldwide income for the time I've been away.

-A: As you have been away for more than 2 years and established a home overseas you will probably be regarded as a non resident of Australia.
+A: As you have been away for more than 2 years and established a home overseas you will probably be regarded as a non-resident of Australia.
 If considered non-resident for the time you were away you would not be taxed on your overseas employment income in Australia.
-Bank interest or dividends earned in Australia should be automatically subject to withholding tax, on the premise you have advised your bank or share registrar that you were living overseas, whilst you need to submit an Australian tax return in any year in which you earn rental income.
-If your property is nergatively geared (i.e. producing a tax loss) this may be to your benefit in any event.
+Bank interest or dividends earned in Australia should be automatically subject to withholding tax, on the premise that you have advised your bank or share registrar that you were living overseas, whilst you need to submit an Australian tax return in any year in which you earn rental income.
+If your property is negatively geared (i.e. producing a tax loss) this may be to your benefit in any event.
 You should seek advice from a professional tax adviser regarding your residency status – or you may submit an inquiry through this website and professional advice will be arranged.

 Q : We purchased our property (house) main residence in Melbourne, Australia in October 1996.
-We departed Australia in December 2006 and have been living in Canada since.
+We departed Australia in December 2009 and have been living in Canada since.
 We are considering selling the property in the next six months.
 Would be liable for Capital Gains tax on the sale proceeds?

-A : You generally have six years from the time you rented out your main residence to sell it without any capital gains tax liability.
-Therefore if you had sold it by December 2012, you would have avoided the application of CGT.
-This exemption applies on the basis that you do not own another family home anywhere in the world.
+A : You generally have six years from the time you rented out your main residence to sell it without any Australian capital gains tax liability.
+Therefore if you had sold it by December 2015, you would probably have avoided the application of CGT.
+This exemption applies on the basis that you do not own another family home anywhere else in the world.
 CGT will apply on a pro-rated basis and you should seek the advice of a professional tax advisor to calculate and advise regarding any liability, and how it might be minimised.
-You also need to consider that you may be liable for CGT in Canada and that tax changes implemented in 2012 have removed the 50% CGT tax discount for non-residents, making it less attractive financially to retain a property in Australia.
+Note that changes introduced in 2017, limiting access to the main residence exemption to residents, means that you may need to return to Australia and become resident in order to access the exemption, unless you sell prior to June 30, 2019.

 Q : My husband and I expect to purchase a rental property in the US.
 We are both Australian Citizens and are residing in Australia.
 Are we required to keep any other records for our overseas investments - outside of those we would normally keep for an investment property here in Australia.
 Also is it sufficient to notify the ATO of the income from these properties at tax time or do we need to notify them (or any other government department) sooner?